Crystal Palace National Sports Centre: FA Cup Finals (1895–1914)

 21 teams competed in the twenty FA Cup Finals staged at Crystal Palace, with ten different winners.
 Four more teams won the FA Cup during this time, after replays at other grounds.
-Newcastle United appeared in the most finals at the ground, five, but never lifted the cup there, whilst Aston Villa won all four of their games there.
+Newcastle United appeared in the most finals at the ground, five, but never lifted the cup there, whilst Aston Villa won all four of their finals.

 Rugby

 On 2 December 1905, the ground also held the first England rugby union international match against New Zealand in England, New Zealand winning 15–0.

 On Wednesday 18 August 1965, the ground was the venue of the rugby league match in which the Commonwealth XIII rugby league team were defeated 7–15 by New Zealand.

 It also played host to Fulham Rugby League in the mid-1980s for a couple of seasons, after they were forced to leave their previous ground of Craven Cottage.